sperku/codecheck-2871/README.md

 7 -> 13112221
 ```

-Find the rule of this sequence and implement the function.
+Identify the rule of this sequence and implement the function.

 ## How to implement
+Build the solution as a CLI application.
+Input parameters will be passed as an argument of CLI, and
+the Output should be written to stdout.

 You can use the following languages to solve this challenge.

 - NodeJS